 Of course, all of this is the opinion of just one guy: Me, Cameron Meier.
 So before you get too deep into this site, you should probably find out why the heck you should be listening to me in the first place.
 For that, click Who is Cameron Meier?
 In brief, I’ve been a film critic for more than a decade and am currently reviewing movies exclusively for The Orlando Weekly, Folio Weekly and The San Antonio Current.
 (This site offers most of my old film reviews, plus some art and theatre critiques, too.)
 Also please note that most of the movie lists are in PDF form.
 If you can’t view them, you can download Adobe PDF reader for free here.

-Before wishing you well on your journey through this site, I offer you an introduction to myself and my take on cinema: my interviews with Charles Fleischer for the 25th anniversary Blu-ray release of Who Framed Roger Rabbit and with Paul Sorvino at the 2014 Florida Film Festival.
-Listen and enjoy!
+Before wishing you well on your journey through this site, I offer you an introduction to myself and my take on cinema: my interviews with Sam Rockwell, Charles Fleischer and Paul Sorvino.
+Enjoy!